 Deep breaths.
 You can slay all your marketing “dragons” once you have the info you need to make better choices.
-Here are some things I've learned over 13 years of devising client strategy, designing content and helping launch multiple product marketing campaigns at MultiVu.
+Here are some insights I’ve gleaned from 13 years of experience devising client strategy, designing content and helping launch multiple product marketing campaigns at MultiVu.

 A plan with no clear goal is a gamble.
-You need to decide what your business needs to accomplish most in the short-term and who you are trying to reach with your message.
+You need to decide what matters most in the short-term to your business and who you are trying to reach with your message.
 I see far too many clients select every box on our strategy form when we ask what their most important goal is.
-They believe they are covering their bases but the truth is, meeting each goal requires a different set of tactics.
+Each goal requires time and very different tactics.
 If you want to run a marathon in 6 months, your plan will look very different from someone who wants to learn a new language in that same timeframe.
-Lack of clarity around your goal or trying to achieve too many goals at once is a recipe for failure.
+Lack of clarity around your goal or trying to achieve too many goals at once = poor results.

-5 billion videos are watched on YouTube every day1.
+5 billion videos are watched on YouTube every day1 and no, that’s not just our kids watching other people play Fortnite.
 If you aren’t leveraging video in 2019, you will be left behind.
-If you are using video but haven't thought about captions or transcription, you are missing a huge opportunity.
-85% of people watching video on Facebook do so with no sound, and social videos (videos with text overlays) generate 1200% more shares2.
+If you are using video but don't have captions telling the story along with it, you are missing a huge opportunity.
+85% of people watching video on Facebook do so with no sound, and social videos generate 1200% more shares2.
 Another reason for content that can be interacted with multiple ways?
 People with disabilities.
 Inclusion is not just a nice concept, it’s a must for every aware and responsible brand.

 Social Media Retargeting

 We have all been retargeted but a lot of people don't realize how it works.
 Let’s say you visit a website and click around to various things that interest you, but abandon the site before completing a purchase.
 Later, you are surfing Facebook (on average people search 135 minutes each day) and you see an ad that reminds you about the product or site you left behind.
 That is retargeting.
 Ads like these account for a 12% increase in sales across all campaigns3.
-If your company doesn't have its own proprietary way to track users across their internet travels, the next best way is to use tools from established brands that have a strong foothold with diverse audiences.
-Cision, Facebook, Google and LinkedIn have tools that can enable you to gain insights about your audience so that you can create precision campaigns that convert.
+If you don’t have your own in-house way to track users, the next best way is to use tools from established brands that have a strong foothold with diverse audience.
+Facebook, Google and LinkedIn can target well because so many people already use their platforms.
+Therefore, they already have inroads to tracking engagement across domains.

 Maximizing Google Ads

 Most people only think of Google Ads (previously known as AdWords) as a tool to drive traffic to the homepage of their corporate website.
 You will be at a distinct advantage if you use these ads to push traffic to landing pages specifically crafted for your product/service and call-to-action.
 Think about it, the people clicking on those search ads have intent to buy.
-Do people even click those ads?!
-YES.
+Think people don’t click those ads?
+Think again.
 65% of users click relevant ads when searching online compared to the 35% selecting organic search results4.

-To get started, create a page for your product or call-to-action and then create a Google Ad that features precision keywords instead of broad search terms.
-A test and tweak approach works best here.
+To get started, create a page that closely matches the keywords for your specific messaging and product.
 One caveat, you must create a high-quality page that provides an appropriate solution for search queries which include those chosen keywords.
 If people quickly abandon your page after clicking, Google will consider that a sign that the quality is low and your Google Ads quality score will reflect that.
 Higher quality ads lower your cost per conversion because your cost per click (CPC) will go down5.

-A static webpage is great, but an interactive experience that provides value to the user AND to the marketer receiving the consumer insights revealed is even better.
+A static webpage is great, but an interactive experience that provides value to the user AND to the marketer receiving the consumer insights revealed by it is even better.
 Data from this can be used to add people to your funnel and re-engage with them again - this time in a more targeted fashion.
 Don’t be intimidated because it sounds complicated; it really is not hard to get started.
-You can repurpose your existing content into assessments, quizzes, sales enablement tools etc. Let us help!
-Our team can take your assets and create interactive experiences that we can host standalone or on an MNR.
-They could also be embedded on your company's website.
+You can repurpose your existing content into assessments, quizzes, solutions finders, sales enablement tools etc. Pro tip: MultiVu can partner with you to create interactive experiences that can be hosted solo or embedded on your own web properties.

-Do you click on display ads or pay attention when a video starts playing without your permission while reading something online?
-I don't.
+Do you click on display ads or pay attention when a video starts playing without your permission while reading something?
+Me neither.
 The hard truth is, display ads have less than a 1% conversion rate across all industries6.
-Don't get me wrong, they are good for creating brand awareness at the start of a buying cycle, but not so great for when a consumer is ready to take action.
-Search ads are better for conversion and display ads help boost brand awareness.
-However, both can be a massive waste of money if you aren't doing your homework before committing.
-Choose where to spend your marketing dollars by determining your goal and carefully selecting a vendor with a proven track-record in that area.
-Buyer beware: if you don't understand the difference between CPM, CPC, DSPs or how the ad-buying process works - you and your budget are vulnerable so seek an educated partner to help you navigate.
+They are good for creating demand and brand awareness at the start of a buying cycle, but not so great for when a consumer is ready to take action.
+If you take away nothing else from this post, try to remember that search ads are better for conversion and display ads boost brand awareness.
+So many clients misunderstand the difference between ad types and get frustrated by what they consider to be lack of results.

 Your brand has to be creating and publishing content regularly in order to boost your visibility and maximize reach.
-Only engaging with people when you want to sell them something does little to develop your brand’s reputation or define you as an authority in your industry.
+Only engaging with people when you want to sell something does nothing to develop your brand’s presence online or define you as an authority in your industry.
 People crave connection.
-We want to communicate with like-minded individuals.
+We want to communicate with people who think like we do.
 We want to learn new things that make us better at work, at home and in our daily lives.
-Every interaction your brand has with an audience is a chance to engage with people that share similar experiences or circumstances.
-These energized audiences are ready to talk about and share things that matter to them.
+Every interaction your brand has with an interested audience is a chance to engage and unite people with similar experiences or circumstances and talk about the things that that directly impact them.

-Data is not just a trendy buzzword.
-It's crucial for honing your PR/Marketing strategy and helping guide content creation efforts.
-Are you a newbie to data analysis?
-Creating a couple versions of your brand's social posts with different verbiage and visuals to see what generates higher engagement is a simple introduction - also known as A/B testing.
+Data is necessary so you can continually hone your PR/Marketing strategy and make even more effective content in the future.
+Unfamiliar with analyzing digital marketing success?
+A simple introduction can be as simple as creating multiple versions of social posts or landing pages with separate distribution plans to see which one performs better - also known as A/B testing.
 Just be sure to identify where success comes from by carefully tracking the source of clicks and conversions.